-Paneer tikka recipe in oven and gas stove.
+Paneer tikka recipe in oven and gas stove or tawa.
 Paneer tikka is one among the most after sought North Indian starters in Indian restaurants.
 Paneer tikka literally translates to Indian cottage cheese chunks – Indian cottage cheese is known as “paneer” and chunks are known as “tikka”.
 These chunks are marinated in spiced yogurt and grilled to perfection.
 The resulting chunks are delicious, flavourful and makes a meal exotic when served with this.

 Traditionally paneer tikka was made in clay ovens known as tandoor, with time and trend now they are also made in ovens and even on gas stove using tawa (Indian pans).
 I am sharing both the methods i.e paneer tikka in oven and on gas stove or stove top.